 Reading is vital for your child’s success.
 In order to encourage your children to develop a love for reading, we suggest that you join the Public Library as soon as possible.
-You will need a copy of your ID, your child’s birth certificate and proof of residence to obtain membership AND it is a great way to spend quality time with your child and broaden his/her horizons.
+You will need a copy of your ID, your child’s birth certificate and proof of residence to obtain membership and it is a great way to spend quality time with your child and broaden his/her horizons.
 The better your child reads, the more easily he/she copes in class.
 We also have two reading initiatives here at Mount Sera.

 All Grades receive homework daily.
 This is written down by them, in their homework books and parents are EXPECTED TO CHECK homework on a daily basis, please and sign it off.
 Please assist us in this important discipline.

-Learners who have been identified as needing extra support in Maths, English and Afrikaans, will receive Intervention Letters from their teachers to attend EXTRA CLASSES on Mondays from 13:30 to 14:30.
+Learners who have been identified as needing extra support in Mathematics, English and Afrikaans, will receive Intervention Letter from their teachers to attend EXTRA CLASSES on Mondays and Wednesdays from 13:30 to 14:30.
 Parents are urged to make the necessary transport arrangements so that their children can attend these free lessons.
 If learners fail to study for assessments, you the parents will be notified and your child will be given a demerit.

 These take place once a term, usually the second Thursday after the commencement of the new term and usually from 17:00 to 18:30.
 Term One’s meeting is generally an Information Sharing Evening and an opportunity to meet your child’s teachers.
 The other Parents’ Evenings are vital opportunities for discussion of your child’s report and progress.
 However, if you have ANY queries at ANY time, please do not hesitate to contact the office at the number above, to make an appointment.

-These take place on Mondays during school time and are offered by Stimu-zone.
+These take place on Wednesdays and Thursdays during school time and are offered by Stimu-Zone.
 We feel that it is very important for our learners to become computer literate.
 The payment of these lessons is incorporated in the school fees.

 We believe in holistic education so it is really important for your children to be involved in other activities outside of school, learning other skills and inter-acting with other children on a different level.
 So, a variety of extra-mural activities is offered directly after school on Tuesdays, Wednesdays and Thursdays until 14:30.

 Please encourage your children to attend AND make the necessary transport arrangements if needed.
-There is netball, cross country, chess, board games, story book hour, gumboot dancing, arts and crafts and choir.
+There is netball, soccer, dance mania, card games, chess, board games, colouring in, stories and choir.
 These are free of charge and offered by the teachers.
-Out-sourced activities are: soccer and piano lessons.
-Enquire at the office for relevant contact persons.
+Out-sourced activities are drama and ballet.

 Experi-buddies is an out-sourced company that offers a year long programme to encourage and excite learners about Maths and Science.
 The classes are offered to Grade 1, 2 and 3 on Thursdays at 12:30 here at school.
 For more information, please visit the website www.experi.co.za or call 072 248 4412.

 These are chosen by the teachers at the beginning of each new term and they are given certain responsibilities and duties to carry out.
-They also are given a badge that they are expected to wear daily and look after.
+They also are given badges that they are expected to wear daily and look after.

-We endeavour to have ONE outing or event once a term.
-The cost thereof varies from anything between R60 to R450.
+We endeavour to have at least TWO outings or events once a term.
+The cost thereof varies from anything between R60 to R250.
 So, parents please bear this in mind and encourage your children to earn their pocket money so that you do not have to bear the brunt of these additional expenses.